tomita-ychr/simple-selenium-checker/README.md

 ### foreach directive

 The scenario can be nested.
 If you use the foreach directive, loop until the target is the last.
-When using foreach directive you need to specify the target element.
-For each element, run a nested scenario.
+If you specify "By" instance in the "foreach" directive, click the target element in turn and execute the specified scenario repeatedly.

 ``` js
 const scenario = [